 An animal that is impounded at the time of an incident or after an investigation that resulted in the owner being charged with harboring or possessing a dangerous animal shall be confined pending the disposition of the animal.
-Such confinement shall be at the owner's expenses.
-Provided, however, the animal may be confined in a licensed veterinary clinic, other licensed facility, or confined at the home of the owner in accordance with Section 3-109, at the discretion of the Animal Welfare Supervisor or his/her designee.
+Such confinement shall be at the owner's expenses, and be confined in a licensed veterinary clinic, other licensed facility, or confined at the home of the owner in accordance with Section 3-109, at the discretion of the Animal Welfare Supervisor or his/her designee.